gustavolyra/momir/README.md

 #### Q: Can you make this for an Arduino?
 **A:** I intend to create a version of this project for the ESP32.
 Once that's done, it should be possible to modify the code to work with an Arduino.
 Stay tuned for future updates!

+---

+## License
+This project is open-source and available under the MIT License.
+See the LICENSE file for more information.

+Feel free to explore the code